padok-team/dojo-terraform/exercises/README.md

 <details>
   <summary> Hint n°2</summary>
-  You can declare datas in app layer to pass only useful informations to the module.
+  Avoid declaring data directly in the module.
+Prefer using variables and declare datas where you call your module.
 </details>

 <details>